Aleta Suarez

 Aleta Catarina Suarez (born Aleta Rodriguez Catarina) is a Filipina politician who last served as Member of the Philippine House of Representatives from Quezon's 3rd District, a position she held thrice from 2001–2004, 2013–2016, and 2019–2022.
-She is the wife of former Governor Danilo Suarez and the mother of incumbent 2nd District Representative David C. Suarez.
+She is married to the former Governor Danilo Suarez and the mother of incumbent 2nd District Representative David C. Suarez.

 Personal life

 She married Danilo Suarez in 1969, at a church wedding ceremony in Ermita, Manila.
 Together, they have five children including David.
 They also have eight grandchildren as of 2019.